astronomer/docs/learn/airflow-database.md

 - Since the metadata database is critical for the scalability and resiliency of your Airflow deployment, it is best practice to use a managed database service for production environments, for example [AWS RDS](https://aws.amazon.com/rds/) or [Google Cloud SQL](https://cloud.google.com/sql).
 Alternatively, you can use a managed Airflow service like [Astro](https://www.astronomer.io/try-astro/?utm_medium=docs&utm_content=learn-airflow-database&utm_source=body) with a built-in scalable and resilient metadata database.

-- When configuring a database backend, make sure your version is fully supported by checking the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html#choosing-database-backend).
+- When configuring a database backend, make sure your version is fully supported by checking the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html#choosing-database-backend).

 - Never directly modifying the metadata database except in extremely rare circumstances, as this can cause dependency issues and corrupt your Airflow instance.

 ## Use the Apache Airflow® REST API to access the metadata database

-The best method for retrieving data from the metadata database is using the Airflow UI or making a GET request to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
+The best method for retrieving data from the metadata database is using the Airflow UI or making a GET request to the [Apache Airflow® REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).

 Between the UI and API, much of the metadata database can be viewed without the risk inherent in direct querying.
 In rare cases where neither the Airflow UI nor the REST API can provide sufficient data, it is possible to use SQLAlchemy with Airflow models to access data from the metadata database.
 Direct querying of the metadata database is not recommended since direct manipulation can result in corruption of your Airflow instance.